weblate/qTox_enhanced-1/doc/user_manual_en.md

   - This can be done at [startup](#commandline-proxy-options) or
   - By setting [connection settings](#connection-settings).
 - [Custom bootstrap nodes](#bootstrap-nodes) can be set.
-Note that these require the DHT key of the node, which is different from the longterm Tox public key, and which changes on every start of a client, so it's best to use a [bootstrap daemon](https://github.com/TokTok/c-toxcore/tree/master/other/bootstrap_daemon).
+Note that these require the DHT key of the node, which is different from the long-term Tox public key, and which changes on every start of a client, so it's best to use a [bootstrap daemon](https://github.com/TokTok/c-toxcore/tree/master/other/bootstrap_daemon).